 When it comes to naming, it's better to abbreviate for skimmability:

 - ✅Evaluate the progress of direct reports (weekly)

 Or if the role/segment/persona is important, you can prefix the feature name with this:

-- ✅Boss: Evaluate progress of direct reports (weekly)
+- ✅Boss: Evaluate the progress of direct reports (weekly)

 When feature ideas represent specific enhancements to existing functionality, we may also prefix the name with the part of the product it relates to:

 - ✅Chrome Extension: Allow highlighting in Google doc